My AirPods Blinking Orange – What to Do?

 Find Your AirPods

 One of the biggest fears that people have about the AirPods is them falling out and getting lost.
 After all, it’s not like they’re cheap generic earbuds.
-Well, fortunately, almost every new Apple device comes with a technology that will help you locate it, even if it runs out of battery or turned off.
+Well, fortunately, almost every new Apple device comes with a technology that will help you locate it, even if it runs out of battery or is turned off.

 Do you have anything to add about AirPods?
 Do you have some extra tips?
 Feel free to check out the comment section below and join in on the discussion.